 The Inflation Reduction Act of 2022 ("IRA") was signed into law on August 16, 2022.
 The bill was meant to address the high inflation rate in the United States through various climate, energy, healthcare and other incentives.
 These incentives are meant to be paid for by the tax provisions included in the IRA, such as a new 15 percent corporate minimum tax, a 1 percent new excise tax on stock buybacks, additional IRS funding to improve taxpayer compliance and others.
-The IRA provisions are effective for tax years beginning after December 31, 2023.
+The IRA provisions are effective for tax years beginning after December 31, 2022.
+At this time, none of the IRA tax provisions had a material impact to our consolidated tax provision for the year ending December 31, 2023.